Roommate Agreement Questions & Discussion

 Below are sample questions that appear on the Roommate Agreement Form.
-Each year, roommates are asked to sit down together and talk about what expectations they have for the room and of their roommate.
-Each person living in a room has the right to have his/her concerns heard and because of this we encourage such candid and open conversations to take place.
-And for any residents who might be hesitant about having this conversation, an RA will gladly facilitate it.
+Each semester, roommates are asked to sit down together and talk about what expectations he/she has for the room and their roommate.
+These candid conversations don't need to be stressful as each person living in a room has the right to have their needs met and their concerns heard.
+However, RAs can help facilitate this conversation should a resident feel like his/her voice isn't being heard.

 Common and Personal Items